B vitamins are essential. They’re basically the Avengers of vitamins.

-If you have one or more of the these conditions, it’s a good idea to talk to your doctor.
+If you have one or more of these conditions, it’s a good idea to talk with your doctor.
 They can check your blood levels to see what’s up.

 So, what’s the best way to get vitamin B through your food?

 Organ meats are rich in B vitamins.
 But if you’re not a fan of liver and onions, you’re still in luck.
 There are tons of other options for all dietary needs.